Chiang Mai Zoo tickets & tours | Price comparison

 Can I still buy a panda house ticket?

-The official ticket table currently marks the panda house line as cancel.
+The Panda House ticket is canceled.
 Plan your day around the main zoo zones and the other add-on areas instead.

 Read more.